-The following persons may not be arrested: persons enjoying diplomatic immunity and their family members, the President of Georgia, a Member of the Parliament of Georgia, the General Auditor, the Public Defender of Georgia, the Personal Data Protection Inspector, and a judge.
-This prohibition, except for the President of Georgia, and persons enjoying a diplomatic immunity and their family members, shall not apply to cases defined in Article 171(2)(a) of this Code.
+The following persons may not be arrested: persons enjoying diplomatic immunity and their family members, the President of Georgia, a Member of the Parliament of Georgia, the General Auditor, the Public Defender of Georgia, the head of the Special Investigation Service, the head of the Personal Data Protection Service, and a judge.
+This prohibition, except for the President of Georgia, and persons enjoying a diplomatic immunity and their family members, shall not apply to a case under Article 171(2)(a) of this Code.

-Law of Georgia No 6 550 of 22 June 2012- website, 29.6.2012
+Law of Georgia No 6550 of 22 June 2012- website, 29.6.2012